IronTooch/AnsibleSnippets-VSCode/README.md

 1. Clone the repository.
 2. In VS Code, go to Terminal -> Run Task, and execute "Install Snippets Globally".

-Note: You will have to run this task after every new Github update to refresh your snippets.
+Note: For updates, just do a Git Pull, and re-run the Install Snippets Globally task.
 This is tested in Linux Mint and Windows 10, but if you have non-standard file locations, you're on your own.
 Note: This requires the [Red Hat Ansible Extension for VS Code (redhat.ansible)](#required-extension), and that the [Language Mode be set to "ansible"](#setting-language-mode).
 You can set the language mode on a new file by pressing CTRL-K,M and typing "ansible", or going to the bottom right of the screen and switching from "Plain Text" to "Ansible".

 ## Comments from Author